As a drum beginner, there lies a great musical journey ahead of you.

 Even more so:

-If you sound good while practicing, it’s not practicing.
+If you sound good while practicing, you’re not practicing.

-Because you already know what you’re doing – or else you could hear it. ๐
+Because you already know what you’re doing – or else you could hear it. ๐Ÿ™‚

-Maybe you want to play to songs that are way too fast or seem too complicated for you.
+Maybe you also want to play to songs that are still way too fast or seem too complicated for you.

-Also, you might be disappointed when you compare yourself to your biggest drum idols.
+Also, you might be disappointed when you compare yourself to other drummers like your biggest idols.

 Wow, do I really sound like this?! :-/